Witch’s Brew Halloween Punch

 For home purposes, dry ice is usually used to keep things very cold, or for adding to drinks.
 It carbonates liquids, and in the process, produces extremely cool looking smoke and bubbles in the liquid.
 That’s why we use it here!

-Where can you find dry ice?
+Where do you buy dry ice?

 I buy mine at a large grocery store.
 Not every store carries it, but if you have a large chain grocery store near your house, chances are they might have some.
 In my experience, it is kept in a special freezer near the check-out lanes, not in the regular freezer aisles accessible to customers.
 I always have to ask someone to bring me dry ice.